1966 TCU Horned Frogs football team

 The 1966 TCU Horned Frogs football team represented Texas Christian University (TCU) in the 1966 NCAA University Division football season.
 The Horned Frogs finished the season 2–8 overall and 2–5 in the Southwest Conference.
-The team was coached by Abe Martin in his fourteenth and final year as head coach.
+The team was coached by Abe Martin in his 14th and final year as head coach.
 The Frogs played their home games in Amon G. Carter Stadium, which is located on campus in Fort Worth, Texas.